 - Add grab bars in several spots in the shower.

-- If the shower is inside a tub, use a transfer shower bench.
+- If the shower is inside a standard tub, use a transfer shower bench.

-- If it’s just a shower use a shower bench.
+- If it’s just a shower use a shower seat.

 - Replace the traditional shower head with a hand held one.